 Stakeholder engagement

-Tetra Pak works closely with customers, suppliers and partners worldwide to support their needs to drive long-term sustainability.
+Tetra Pak works closely with stakeholders - customers, suppliers and partners worldwide to support their needs to drive long-term sustainability.
 See how.

 Trees in the forest